Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Feature – Auto-generation of quotation PDF.

-- Feature – Product specific show or hide price on frontend.
+- Feature – Product specific show or hide price on the frontend.

 - Fix – Improved the dashboard layout for both enquiry and quotation system.